Speaker math: Breaking down how many votes Jordan needs

 However, 217 is not the end-all-be-all magic number to win the Speakership.
 Members who are absent or vote “present” lower the threshold needed to win, since the winner is decided by all members voting for a specific candidate.

-That is how ousted Speaker Kevin McCarthy (R-Calif.) won the Speakership on his 15th ballot in January with 216 votes.
-Six present votes from Rs lowered the threshold needed to win, even though a majority of the whole House was 218.
+That is how ousted Speaker Kevin McCarthy (R-Calif.) won the Speakership on his 15th ballot in January with 216 votes; six “present” votes from Republicans lowered the threshold needed to win, even though a majority of the whole House was 218.

 Former Speaker Nancy Pelosi (R-Calif.) won the Speakership with 216 in 2021, too, as did former Speaker John Boehner (R-Ohio) in 2015.